* Bavarian CSU takes hard line on migrants as state vote looms

-With months of uncertainty ahead, the euro slipped to a one-month low on Tuesday after its worst day so far this year as investors worried that delays could weigh on the economy and make closer euro zone integration difficult.
+With months of uncertainty ahead, the euro slipped to a one-month low after its worst day so far this year.

 Another key question for investors is whether the hawkish Wolfgang Schaeuble remains finance minister of Europe's biggest economy.
-On Tuesday, some conservative allies pressured him to take a new job as president, or speaker, of parliament.
+Some conservative allies pressured him to take a new job as president, or speaker, of parliament.

-While the FDP and Greens have signalled some willingness to compromise, the Bavarian Christian Social Union (CSU), which forms a parliamentary bloc with Merkel's Christian Democrats (CDU), struck a far harsher tone on Tuesday.
+While the FDP and Greens have signalled some willingness to compromise, the Bavarian Christian Social Union (CSU), which forms a parliamentary bloc with Merkel's Christian Democrats (CDU), sounded stubborn on Tuesday.

-The prospect of lose further support to the AfD in a state election next year is making the CSU, traditionally an awkward partner, dig in its heels on its biggest concern - a cap on refugee numbers.
+The prospect of losing further support to the AfD in a state election next year is making the CSU, often an awkward partner, dig in its heels on its biggest concern - migrants.

 "The CSU has given voters guarantees and one of those is an upper limit on refugees.
 We must limit migration," CSU General Secretary Andreas Scheuer told the Passauer Neue Presse daily, in comments echoed by other leading figures.

-Bavaria was the main entry point for migrants to Germany in 2015 and the CSU wants to limit the number of migrants to 200,000 a year.
+Bavaria was the main entry point for migrants to Germany in 2015 and the CSU wants a limit of 200,000 migrants a year.

 "Even if Mr Seehofer said he has not 'for one second' thought about resignation, we have," said Jochen Koehler, head of a local branch of the CSU in Nuremberg that would prefer to see state finance minister Markus Soeder lead the party.

-The AfD remains something of an unknown quantity, however; its co-leader and best known face, Frauke Petry, announced on Tuesday that she was quitting the party, according to German media.
+The big winner of the election may have been the AfD but it remains something of an unknown quantity.
+Its co-leader and best known face, Frauke Petry, said she was quitting the party, German media reported.